kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring.md

 ---
 ## Introduction
-(Insert video from instructior that introduces the concepts of the week and explains assignment, if there is one.)
+(Insert video from instructior that introduces the concepts of the week and explains assignment)

 ## Learning Outcomes